yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 # Server-side Rendering

-By default, Yew applications render at the client side.
-When the viewer visits a website, the server sends a skeleton html file without any actual content and a WebAssembly bundle is downloaded to the browser.
+By default, Yew components render at the client side.
+When a viewer visits a website, the server sends a skeleton html file without any actual content and a WebAssembly bundle to the browser.
-Everything is then rendered at the client side by the WebAssembly bundle.
+Everything is rendered at the client side by the WebAssembly bundle.
 This is known as client-side rendering.

 This approach works fine for most websites, with some caveats:

-1. The user will not be able to see anything until the entire application is downloaded and initial render has completed.
-This can result in poor user experience if the user is using a slow network and your application is big.
+1. Users will not be able to see anything until the entire WebAssembly bundle is downloaded and initial render has completed.
+  This can result in poor user experience if the user is using a slow network.
 2. Some search engines do not support dynamically rendered web content and those who do usually rank dynamic websites lower in the search results.